Litzendorf

 Litzendorf is a municipality in the Upper Franconian district of Bamberg.
-Owing to administrative reform it has been a unified community since 1 May 1978.
+Following an administrative reform it has been a unified community since 1 May 1978.

 Geography

 Litzendorf and most of its outlying centres lie in the Ellern Valley, which is surrounded by wooded heights with the Bamberg district's two highest elevations, the Geisberg (585 m) and the Stammberg (560 m).

 Constituent communities

 Litzendorf's namesake centre is not the biggest of its Ortsteile.
 Pödeldorf is somewhat bigger.
-The community has these centres, each given here with its own population figure:
+The community has these centres, each listed here with its own population figure: